ddev/ddev.com/src/content/blog/ddev-local-database-management.md

   - `cp .ddev/commands/host/mysqlworkbench.example .ddev/commands/host/mysqlworkbench && chmod +x .ddev/commands/host/mysqlworkbench`
   - and then `ddev mysqlworkbench`

 What are your favorite DDEV database tweaks, hacks, approaches, strategies?
-We’d love to hear about them [on Twitter](https://twitter.com/ddev) ([tag #ddev](https://twitter.com/hashtag/ddev?src=hashtag%5Fclick)) or any of our [support channels](https://ddev.readthedocs.io/en/stable/users/support/).
+We’d love to hear about them on any of our [support channels](https://ddev.readthedocs.io/en/stable/users/support/).
 Join the conversation!